haiquangtran/Exam-Notes/Azure-Developer-Associate-Notes.md

 - Defaults to 3 nodes
 - Service principal: the accounts in which the nodes are going to run
 - Minimum nodes is 1
+- Enabling virtual nodes allows you to deploy or burst out containers to nodes backed by serverless Azure Container Instances.
+This can provide fast burst scaling options beyond your defined cluster size.
+- VM Scale sets are required if you are using auto scale etc.
+- HTTP application routing
+  - Makes applications deployed to cluster publicly accessible by DNS names for application endpoints.
+  - Creates DNS zone in your subscription.
+  - Not recommended for production clusters.
+- **Enable Azure Dev Spaces on your AKS Cluster**
+  - Benefits
+    - Reduces burden and complexity of collaborating with team in a shared AKS cluster
+    - Allows you to debug containers directly in AKS
+    - Allows you to test and iteratively dev your microservice apps running in AKS
+  - Azure Portal > AKS cluster > Dev spaces
 - **Create using application code**
   - Get service principal / authenticate
   - Create a KubernetesCluster with region, resource group, principal, defining the agent pool (with virtual machines and tier of virtual machine) with DNS prefix